-Galton considered that the chance that a random fingerprint would match a specified print was 2^{-36} .
-For a population of size 1.6×10^9 , the odds were 1 to 39 that the print of any single finger would be exactly like the same finger of any other person.
+Galton considered that the chance that a random fingerprint could match a specified print was 1 in 2^{36} (about 1 in 69 trillion).

+For a population of size 1.6 billion, the odds were 1 to 39 that the print of any single finger would be exactly like the same finger of any other person.

-(This is based on the probability of not finding the print in a sample of size 1.6 billion.)
+[This is based on the probability of not finding the print in a sample of size 1.6 billion.]